AFFORD2ACT: Affordance-Guided Automatic Keypoint Selection for Generalizable and Lightweight Robotic Manipulation: Afford2Act

-This matching ensures that the index $i$ refers to the same functional part (e.g., “handle tip”) across all demonstrations, even as object geometry and appearance vary.
-By constraining matches to the affordance mask, we avoid drifting to irrelevant but visually similar regions.
+This matching ensures that the index $i$ refers to the same functional part (e.g., ``handle tip'') across demonstrations, even as object geometry and appearance vary.
+By constraining matches to the affordance mask, we reduce spurious matches to visually similar but task-irrelevant regions.